JoaquinAdan/The5News/README.md

 HISTORY_MAX_LENGTH=100
 ```

+Some of these values could be defined as constants in the code, but they are exposed as environment variables to keep the application flexible.
+This allows configuration changes (such as cache duration or limits) without modifying the code and makes it easier to adapt settings per environment.

 ### Obtaining your NewsAPI Key

 To use the `/news` endpoint, you need a NewsAPI API key.
 Follow these steps: